 When you think about what external hard drives are used for, durability suddenly becomes essential.
 While it might look like a doggy chew toy, the LaCie Rugged portable HDD is as tough as they come and even has a rubber cover around the edges to dampen the shock from any impacts.

-The speeds it operates at are respectable, if on the lower end of the scale, hitting about 110MB/s in read and write tests.
-You can pick up the LaCie relatively cheap too, although you are paying a little more for durability, so you're looking at about $110-120 for a 2TB model, and $100 for a 1TB.
-We'd recommend the 2TB, purely because this will last you so long it'll store your files for years.
+The speeds it operates at are respectable if on the lower end of the scale, hitting about 110MB/s in read-and-write tests.
+You can pick up the LaCie relatively cheap, although you are paying a little more for durability, so you're looking at about $110-120 for a 2TB model and $100 for a 1TB.
+We recommend the 2TB because it will last so long that it'll store your files for years.

-If you're someone who is a little careless with how they pack their bag, or you genuinely take your PC files on more extreme outings, then this is the external HDD for you.
-It comes in all kinds of variations, to suit all connection types, including USB 3.0, mini-USB, USB Type-C and multi-input versions.
+If you're careless with how they pack their bag, or you genuinely take your PC files on more extreme outings, this is the external HDD for you.
+It has various variations to suit all connection types, including USB 3.0, mini-USB, USB Type-C, and multi-input versions.

 Best external hard drive FAQ

 What type of external hard drive is best?

-Your two main options for external drives are a traditional spinning platter hard drive (HDD), and solid state drive (SSD).
+Your two main options for external drives are a traditional spinning platter hard drive (HDD) and a solid-state drive (SSD).
 Your SSD is more akin to a standard USB stick where you're storing all the data in little flash memory chips rather than writing it onto a metal platter.
-That makes them more robust, but also more expensive and lower capacity.
+That makes them more robust but also more expensive and lower capacity.

-Hard drives are still valuable in that they can provide cheap, seriously large volumes of data storage.
-And if you don't need to access that data quickly or regularly they're just fine.
-Transfer speeds of hard drives really are a fraction of what you'll get from a quality SSD.
+Hard drives are still valuable because they can provide cheap, huge data storage volumes, And if you don't need to access that data quickly or regularly, they're fine.
+Transfer speeds of hard drives are a fraction of what you'll get from a quality SSD.

 An SSD, however, is far quicker and generally smaller, which makes them more portable.
-Their speed means that they're far better suited to being an extension of your game library in that you can actually play directly from the SSD itself.
+Their speed means they're far better suited to be an extension of your game library because you can play directly from the SSD itself.